japper83/QRadar-RSS-extension-/README.md

 ### QRadar SDK installing
-Create a folder named "qradar".
+Create a folder named "qradar" and copy the QRadar SDK zip to the folder.

-Copy the QRadar SDK zip to the qradar folder. cd in the qradar folder. unzip the QRadar SDK zip with the command below:
+Cd in the qradar folder.

+Unzip the QRadar SDK zip with the command below:
 ```
 unzip QRadarAppSDK-1.0.9.zip
 ```